Spitsbergen & Svalbard Cruises

 The average cost for a Svalbard cruise is about $7,500 per person.
 The least expensive cruises start at about $4,000 per person.
 Luxury Svalbard cruises can cost $15,000 or more per person.
 The cost to travel to Svalbard aboard a small ship varies by the time of year, ship, cabin, length of cruise and more.
 Let our experts know your budget and we’ll help you find the right cruise at the best price.

-When Is the Best Time to Visit Svalbard?
+The Best Time to Visit Svalbard

-You may be surprised to learn that Svalbard is a year-round travel destination.
-The earliest expedition cruises begin in April.
-The last cruises of the season operate in September.
 The best time for cruising in Svalbard is July and August when ice is navigable and wildlife is most accessible.
 Expedition guides advise that the best time to view polar bears in Svalbard is from May to September.

 While traveling so far above the Arctic circle many travelers naturally wonder if they will see the northern lights.
 Since most of the Svalbard cruising season occurs under the midnight sun (a time when the sun never sets), you likely won’t view the northern lights on your cruise.
 Choose the latest departure possible if you want a slight chance, but better yet, book a dedicated northern lights cruise focused on the best route and timing.

-Svalbard Cruise or Spitsbergen Cruise – What’s the Difference
+Svalbard or Spitsbergen – What’s the Difference

 Originally the archipelago was called Spitsbergen and many people still refer to it as Spitsbergen.
 In 1925 Norway took possession of the islands, and in a nod to the Nordic history of the area renamed it the original Norse/Viking name of Svalbard which means “cold coast.”